DenDenMushi999/pc_configs/README.md

 # Configure

 ## Symlinks
-For solid config files, if you don't want to copy files for each new change, you can make symlinks for this files
+For files that you may fully copy, if you don't want to copy files for each new change, you can make symlinks for this files
 ### Linux
 - Do linking of files with `$ln -s`
 ```